VincentYimmy/7404TermProject/7404-GroupO-TermProjectProposal.md

 ###Dataset to be used in the project

-The data is provided by a competition commmitee:
+The data is provided by a competition committee:
 >http://ccdm2018.sdufe.edu.cn/sjwjjs.htm